malaiwah/llama.cpp/tools/server/README.md

 - `load-on-startup` (boolean): Controls whether the model loads automatically when the server starts
 - `stop-timeout` (int, seconds): After requested unload, wait for this many seconds before forcing termination (default: 10)
 - `pin` (boolean): Prevents the router from unloading this model when the `models_max` limit is exceeded; the model remains loaded until explicitly unloaded or the server restarts.
+- `kv-cache-persist-path` (string): Directory to save KV cache when this model is unloaded.
+When the model is later reloaded, the KV cache will be restored. (default: empty, disabled)
+- `no-kv-cache-on-unload` (boolean): Disable saving KV cache when this model is unloaded (default: save enabled)
+- `no-kv-cache-on-load` (boolean): Disable restoring KV cache when this model is loaded (default: restore enabled)

 ### Routing requests